Gang member's park brawl leaves toddler covered in blood

-A three-year-old was left covered in blood and bleeding from his mouth and nose following an alleged attack by a Mongrel Mob member on the boy's dad in a Hastings park yesterday afternoon.
+A 3-year-old was left covered in blood and bleeding from his mouth and nose following an alleged attack by a Mongrel Mob member on the boy's dad in a Hastings park yesterday afternoon.

 A source told the Herald the boy was on a swing when the gang member screamed at the toddler's father and the boy's mum, who is heavily pregnant, to leave Cornwall Park.